 Mormon Hollow sits inside the beautiful Wendell State Forest in Wendell, MA, just a few miles south and across the Millers River from Farley Ledges.
 Although Mormon is smaller then Farley, its impeccable rock quality, high concentration of routes, and relative solitude – not to mention sun in the winter and shade in the summer – make this crag a very worthy destination.

-This west-facing granitic gneiss ledge system offers approximately 30 routes on five tightly packed butresses.
+This west-facing granitic gneiss ledge system offers approximately 30 routes on five tightly packed buttresses.
 Locals know this “white” gneiss – like that of The Lost Crag or The Pinnacle at Farley – is especially dense and offers good gear placements, sound anchors and enjoyable climbing.
-Again, like Farley, Mormon offers a wide array of climbs including slabs, technical face climbs, powerful roofs and splitter cracks from 5.6 to 5.13.
+Like Farley, Mormon offers a wide array of climbs including slabs, technical face climbs, powerful roofs and splitter cracks from 5.6 to 5.13.
 Unlike Farley, the tallest routes top out at 65 feet, yet this modest size make it possible for a climber to get a good sense of the area in a couple of visits.
 Additionally, most routes are equipped with bolted anchors and can be easily top-roped.

 Park near the intersection of Davis and Coldbrook, and again, be sure all vehicles are parked well outside of the travel lanes.
 Hike south on Coldbrook Road towards the trailhead.